I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 You can pick off the dead flowers if you wish, but I never bother.
 If they start to look a little straggly, then I give them a good trim with shears just before I go on summer holiday—and by the time I get back, they are ready to burst into flower again.
 Slugs and snails leave them alone.

-Busy Lizzies, or ‘Impatiens‘ to give them their proper name, are back in garden centres this year.
-They have been missing for a couple of years, as they contracted a type of mildew.
+Busy Lizzies, or ‘Impatiens‘ to give them their proper name, are back in garden centres.
+They were missing for a couple of years, as they contracted a type of mildew around 2011.
 A new disease-resistant Busy Lizzie has been developed, so all is well!

 These little annuals are great ground cover.
 Plant them 9 inches apart, and they will soon all join up into a mass of red, pink and white flowers all summer long.